BebeSparkelSparkel/hra/README.md

 # Human Readable Archive (hra)

-A file that contains directory information and file contents and meta-data.
+A file that contains directory information, file contents, and meta-data.

 Example: